Insight-Group/MFIN7036/sentiment-analysis-machine-learning-build-models.md

 <div align=center><img width = '500' height ='300' src ="./sentiment-testing/machine_learning_models.png"/></div>

 There are a lot of machine learning models are available from scikit-learn package in python library.
 We build three main models, Naïve Bayes Model, Logistics Regression Model and SVM Model, to predict the sentiment of tweets.
 We start from the twitter dataset of Fusun Pharma.
+We use the processed texts as the input data for the machine learning models.

-After calculating the accuracy of these three models, we will use the most efficient model to predict the sentiment of tweets in other dataset.
+After calculating the accuracies of these three models, we will use the most efficient model to predict the sentiment of tweets in other dataset.

 ## 1. Generate Training Dataset